esl/elixirconf-us/_talks/a-dev-environment-for-every-branch.md

 - _participants/jason-axelson.md

 ---
 What if every branch had its own server, its own database, and its own HTTPS URL — ready the moment you created it?
-That's what git worktrees make possible, but `git worktree add` is not enough, you also need to build a workflow around it.
+That's what git worktrees make possible, but 'git worktree add' is not enough, you also need to build a workflow around it.

-In this talk, I'll show how I built a workflow that makes worktrees practical for Phoenix apps: copying `_build` artifacts with copy-on-write, cloning the Postgres database, automatically assigning ports so your servers never collide, and giving every branch its own URL — like `https://my-feature.local` (look Ma, no port!).
+In this talk, I'll show how I built a workflow that makes worktrees practical for Phoenix apps: copying '_build' artifacts with copy-on-write, cloning the Postgres database, automatically assigning ports so your servers never collide, and giving every branch its own URL — like 'https://my-feature.local' (look Ma, no port!).
 I'll also show how I used LLMs to build the script itself, and how you can prompt your way to a version that fits your personal workflow.

 **Key takeaways:**